shahbazm788/stylo-dash-pro-docs/docs/components.md

 ## 🎉 Congratulations!

-Your **Stylo Admin Pro** dashboard is now successfully installed, configured, and ready for advanced development.
+Your **Stylo Admin Dashboard** is now successfully installed, configured, and ready for advanced development.
 You can immediately begin customizing your application:

 1.  **Customizing the theme** – Match your brand colors and typography.
 2.  **Adding your content** – Replace placeholder data with real-world information.